 Third, to an eligible, qualified applicant with disabilities on the waitlist who requires the accessibility features; and

 Fourth, to a non-disabled eligible applicant or resident.
-The CHA will require the applicant or resident to execute a lease addendum that requires them to move if there is an eligible applicant or existing resident with disabilities who requires the accessibility features of the unit; 24 CFR § 8.27.
+The CHA will require the applicant or resident to execute a lease addendum that requires them to move if there is an eligible applicant or existing resident with disabilities who requires the accessibility features of the unit.
+24 CFR § 8.27.

 The CHA shall not prohibit a qualified eligible, disabled family from accepting a non-accessible unit for which the family is eligible which may become available before an accessible unit.
 The CHA may modify a non-accessible unit as needed as a reasonable accommodation, unless the modification would result in an undue financial and/or an administrative burden